 Beloit Covid Plan

-Safe, Sensible, Smart: What to Expect in Spring 2022
+Safe, Sensible, Smart: Know What to Expect

-We're getting back to business.
+We're back to business.
 Safely.

 (And chemistry.
 And literature.
 And political science.)

 Vaccinations, testing, and positive case reporting are no longer required.
 Masks are optional.
 The Beloit Covid Plan pages will be archived and no longer updated.More

 Beloit College is a highly vaccinated community.
 This commitment to health and safety on campus has served us well throughout the pandemic.
 We strongly encourage all members of our community, including staff, faculty, and students, to remain “Up to Date” on their COVID-19 vaccinations and boosters according to CDC (Centers for Disease Control and Prevention) guidelines.

 With testing, vaccines and boosters widely available, we are a community that will thrive.
 We are engaging with our local community, welcoming visitors and spectators, and enjoying both on and off-campus events and activities to create a robust and vibrant student experience.

 Additionally, we understand that some members of our community are unable to receive vaccinations for philosophical, religious, or medical reasons.
 We support their individual circumstances and respect personal or necessary choices in this matter.

 Our primary commitment is keeping our community safe and healthy.
 As we have from the beginning of the pandemic, we continue to monitor regional, national, and international developments.
 As always, our focus is on the well-being of our entire campus population.
 We will continue to take any necessary precautions, and adapt quickly to changing conditions.

 “Self-care is community care” is our guiding principle.
 We underscore its importance and encourage all to continue to practice it.